 Facial plastic surgery overview by John E. Sherman, MD, FACS New York Plastic Surgeon

-Operation: Dr. Sherman uses the most proven techniques for face lift cosmetic surgery.
-Depending on the age and the relative health of the patient, face lift cosmetic surgery can be performed in the hospital or in our fully-accredited and equipped operating suite in New York City.
-Various options are used with the face lift: mini facelifts, neck tightening or brow lift.
+Dr. Sherman uses the best techniques for facelift cosmetic surgery.
+Depending on the age and the relative health of the patient, facelift cosmetic surgery can be performed in the hospital or in our fully-accredited and equipped operating suite in New York City.
+Various options are used with the facelift: mini facelifts, neck tightening or brow lift.

-This cosmetic surgery procedure is usually performed in the our fully accredited office surgery suite.
-Patients may desire to stay one night in the hospital instead of the office setting for their face lift.
+Facial plastic surgery is usually performed in the our fully accredited office surgery suite.
+Patients may desire to stay one night in the hospital instead of the office setting for their facelift.
 The operation can be performed at any of the following New York-area hospitals.

 - Lenox Hill Hospital

 - The Greenwich Hospital, Greenwich CT

 A facelift is usually performed on patients from the age of 40 through the seventies.
 Depending on the age of the patient, the goal of the facelift operation may be entirely different, as well as the type of operation, and where the plastic surgery is performed.
 Of course, the patient must be of good health, and if older, must have medical clearance.

 Facial plastic surgery is usually performed under intravenous sedation anesthesia, avoiding the general anesthesia.
 However, there are certain patients with whom the general anesthesia may be preferable.
 This may be combined with the blepharoplasty (eyelid plastic surgery), or other body contouring procedures.

 The recovery process for a full facelift is approximately two to three weeks.
 This is the time that you may feel totally comfortable returning to your social calendar, without the need to explain discoloration and swelling to your friends and working associates.